nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 prerequisite for improving performance and reliability of that service.

-We do not yet have tools that would make it possible for us to answer a question of how GraphQL performs and what are the bottlenecks we should optimize.
+We do not yet have tools that would make it possible for us to answer a question of how GraphQL performs and what the bottlenecks we should optimize are.
 This, combined with a pace of GraphQL adoption and the scale in which we expect it operate, imposes a risk of an increased rate of production incidents what will be difficult to resolve.

 We want to build a comprehensive Grafana dashboard that will focus on delivering insights of how GraphQL endpoint performs, while still empowering